 Passholder Insights: Disney is deploying an array of safety measures around the parks and resorts for both guests and cast members.
 For more information please reference the following article.

 We are just filled with questions on Lifecycles today.
 For example, can they stall like a car?
 Either way, there is a key piece in this Tron construction update that we will have to keep close tabs on.
 Supplies.
-While the workers have returned to the construction we’ve heard from Jim Hill of Jim Hill Media, that supplies, primary concrete are very limited.
+While the workers have returned to the construction site, we’ve heard from Jim Hill of Jim Hill Media, that supplies, primarily concrete, are very limited.
 Some estimates have Disney waiting until October of 2020 to receive their shipments.
-This could be one of the primary reason Bob Weis said phases and why lower cost could be reflected in the $900 million in savings.
+This could be one of the primary reasons Bob Weis said phases and why lower cost could be reflected in the $900 million in savings.

 If this true, our estimates have the Tron coaster opening closer to the end of 2021/beginning of 2022.
 This may work well if Disney moves forward with shifting the dates around the 50th anniversary.